CalebBertrand/fullstack_dev_roadmap/roadmap.md

 ## Cloud / Architect

 A cloud focus can be a good transition from full-stack, as you just continue to broaden your understanding of technologies and stacks.
 Except instead of just front-end, back-end, and database, you have more categories to consider.
-Also, as someone
+All the categories mentioned in the "architecture" section above apply here, and more.
+Also, as someone who makes decisions very early on in a project, you should be aware of when to go with a less expensive option, such as low code tools like Power Platform or Dynamics 365 (or whatever other relevant tools are in your stack of choice).
+In general, being aware of the technologies available and their pros / cons is a huge part of this role.

 ## Backend Specialist